bsaleh524/DBD-Killer-AI/issues.md

 - exploration is done.
 Cleanup above, then look into training and result model part.

+2/15:
 - the ocrpipeline is still not properly closing.
+This is causing everything to just hold, so we have to force a ctrl+c every time.